 The ESG Report is prepared in accordance with the Environmental, Social and Governance Reporting Guide (the "Reporting Guide") sets out in Appendix C2 of the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "Listing Rules").
+Moving forward, we aim to progressively enhance our sustainability disclosures to align more closely with the ISSB Standards and other relevant frameworks in the coming years.

-The details of the operations of the Group are set out in the "Management Discussion and Analysis" section of the annual report of the Company for the financial year ended 31 December 2023 annual report (the "Annual Report").
+The details of the operations of the Group are set out in the "Management Discussion and Analysis" section of the annual report of the Company for the financial year ended 31 December 2024 annual report (the "Annual Report").
 If there is any conflict or inconsistency, the English version shall prevail.